 All that’s left to do is remove that tape!!

-And this super inexpensive project has even been in print!
+This super inexpensive project has even been in print!
 Check ‘er out in This Old House magazine.
-Not bad for a couple cans of paint and a little DIY time and energy spent!
+Not bad for a couple of cans of paint and a little DIY time and energy!